Photon Management in Two-Dimensional Disordered Media

-The nature of the optical modes in the two-dimensional random medium can be further understood by analyzing the speckle distributions of the field and the intensity induced by the in-plane multiple light scattering.
-Their analysis allows to investigate how light propagates in the medium and how the coupling process with free space takes place.
-Since the transport is essentially in the plane of the film, this analysis can be made in purely two-dimensional systems.
+Since in our case the transport is essentially in the plane of the film, this Fourier analysis of the field can be made in purely two-dimensional systems.
 For the sake of the demonstration, we focus on the lowest-order TE-polarized propagating mode of the slab that is the most relevant for such thicknesses.
 The refractive index of the dielectric material is set to the effective (frequency-dependent) refractive index of the propagating mode as to account effectively for the finite thickness of the film.
-A large number of $H_z$ dipole sources with random phases are placed at random positions in the computational domain to excite all possible modes.
-The spatial field maps recorded after long times then make it possible to retrieve important information on transport.
+A large number of $H_z$ dipole sources with random phases are placed at random positions in the computational domain to excite all possible modes and the spatial field maps are recorded after a long time.

-The speckle intensity distribution, which describes the intensity fluctuations in random media, indicates the nature of the wave transport regime.
-In the case of an uncorrelated Gaussian disorder, the distribution of speckle intensity is expected to follow the Rayleigh law $p(\hat{I}) \sim \exp(-\hat{I})$ with $\hat{I}=I/\langle I \rangle$ the speckle intensity normalized to its average value.
-Strong interference effects, such as light localization, typically lead to a strongly fluctuating intensity, characterized by a distribution with a slowly-decaying tail~\cite{Sheng2010}.
-The speckle intensity in large purely two-dimensional structures, shown in Fig.~\ref{fig4_intensity_statistics} for $t/\lambda=0.09$ and $0.15$, reveals deviations from the Rayleigh law at large intensities.
-The intensity fluctuations are larger at the lower of these two frequencies, that is in accordance with the speckle patterns shown in Fig.~\ref{fig3_intensity_distribution}.
-The variance of the distribution, shown in the inset of Fig.~\ref{fig4_intensity_statistics}, indicates that strong interference effects are significant over a broad wavelength range.